Lifelite/Voodoo_Automation_Framework/README.md

 ## Contributions and Usage

-Currently I am just working on this by myself, but eventually I will be open to input and contributions.
+Currently I am just working on this by myself, but definitely open to input and suggestions!
+I believe this framwork can be a spring board for anyone that's looking to learn or implement Playwright in whatever application they need it for.
+There's a LOT of great things
+I have on the horizon, such as plugin support, multilanguage support, etc.
 This is a current work in progress, so I don't believe this is quite for others to start utilizing, but I'm always open to feedback!

 ## License